theAvoidact.com

 First, identify every subcontractor, vendor, and co-party whose work or conduct relates to the alleged incident.
 This is the preliminary universe of potential third-party defendants.

 Third, pull current certificates of insurance for all relevant parties and verify coverage against the contract requirements.
-A certificate that does not reflect the required additional insured endorsement is a potential failure-to-procure claim.

 Fourth, notify your insurance carrier and defense counsel of the matter.
 Your carrier needs to be in a position to evaluate the impleader decision within the deadline window.
-Delayed notification delays that analysis.

 The compliance checklist provides a complete 10-step framework for building these processes before any specific claim arises, so that the 48-hour response is procedural, not improvisational.